flancia-coop/doc.anagora.org/fellowship-of-the-link.md

     - Jerry: will [[generative AI]] survive capitalism?
         - Peter: and vice-versa :)
         - On the issue of bait-and-switch
+        - Is capitalism strictly evil or not?
+            - Devil's advocate: capitalism is not necessarily toxic, but we have ended up with the cancerous kind

 ## [[2024-04-03]]
 - Attending: [[Jerry Michalski]] [[Flancian]] [[Aram Zucker-Scharff]] [[Peter Kaminski]] [[Michael Grossman]] [[SJ]]